MicrosoftDocs/win32/desktop-src/Controls/tbn-beginadjust.md

 ---
 title: TBN\_BEGINADJUST notification code
-description: Notifies a toolbar's parent window that the user has begun customizing a toolbar.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '689aeda3-5051-4422-9e66-64557b263943'
+description: Notifies a toolbars parent window that the user has begun customizing a toolbar.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 689aeda3-5051-4422-9e66-64557b263943
+keywords:
-keywords: ["TBN_BEGINADJUST notification code Windows Controls"]
+- TBN_BEGINADJUST notification code Windows Controls
 topic_type:
 - apiref
 api_name: